The Ark Immigration Clinic at CBST

 What has CBST’s Ark Immigration Clinic accomplished?

-• Our immigrant friends have come from 52 different countries.
+• Our immigrant friends have come from more than 50 different countries.

 • Around 70% of the friends we’ve welcomed are LGBTQ+ and/or HIV+.

-• We have helped over 60 immigrant friends file asylum applications pro se (self-representing), and have connected about 20% of our friends to legal representation.
+• We have helped over 180 immigrant friends file asylum applications pro se (self-representing), and have connected over 100 of our friends to legal representation.

-• We have disbursed over $50,000 from our mutual aid fund to help our immigrant friends during the pandemic, and our mutual aid team has helped connect many of them to additional forms of financial and other assistance.
+• We have disbursed over $50,000 from our mutual aid fund to help our immigrant friends during the pandemic, and our mutual aid team and social work interns have helped connect many of them to additional forms of financial and other assistance.

 What is Sanctuary?